balena-os/meta-balena/README.md

 * **recipes-kernel** : This has the recipe for adding additional build configs to the BSP kernel to enable docker support.

-This layer is designed to be used by yocto-resin-rpi or other device specific build repos we have.